-Annual physicals for our young patients, and biannual physicals for our senior patients.
+Annual physicals for our young patients, and bi-annual physicals for our senior patients.

-Senior pets are considered 8 and older for dogs and 10 and older for cats.
+Senior pets are considered 10 and older for dogs and 12 and older for cats.

 Spay or neuter your pet.

 Not only is it healthy for your pet, but we must help control the pet population.
-Talk with one of the veterinarians about what the best time to spay or neuter your pet is.

-Vaccinations tailored to your pets lifestyle.
+Vaccinations tailored to your pet’s lifestyle.

 In our area, fleas and ticks survive through the winter unless snow is on the ground.
-Tick-borne diseases, like Lyme disease, are a serious problem.
+Tick borne diseases, like Lyme disease, are a serious problem.

-Heartworm prevention year round for dogs and cats.
+Heartworm prevention year-round for dogs and cats.

-Senior Pet blood screens to monitor the health of your pet.
+Senior pet blood screens to monitor the health of your pet.

-Preventive dental care and in-hospital dental care.
+Preventative dental care and in-hospital dental care.